Up to 60% off sofas & mattresses — limited‑time deals.

 How We Tested It

 We set each sofa up for normal daily use and scored Assembly, Cooling, Comfort, Durability, Layout Practicality, Cleaning, and Value.
-Most of our time was spent on the basics—long TV sessions, laptop work, quick naps, and guest seating.
-Comfort scores came down to seat feel, back support, and whether the seat depth worked across different body sizes.
-Durability focused on cushion recovery and stability during repeated posture changes, while Cleaning reflected how quickly fabric picked up lint, smudges, and visible wear in high-touch areas.
+Most of our time went to real living-room use: long TV sessions, laptop work, quick naps, and guest seating.
+In our testing, comfort came down to seat feel, back support, and whether the depth worked across different body sizes.
+Durability was mostly about cushion recovery and stability through repeated posture changes, while Cleaning tracked how quickly fabric picked up lint, smudges, and visible wear in high-touch areas.

 Behold Home Sofa: Our Testing Experience

-Below is how each model felt in real use, plus where it fits best and where it can frustrate.
+Here's how each model felt in daily use, where it worked best, and where it asked for compromise.

 Ramos Buff Sofa